Reliable Answers - News and Commentary

 According to Harvey Sachs of the non-profit American Council for an Energy-Efficient Economy, the movement of air over the skin is what's key to keeping the body cool.
 So instead of turning on that A.C., see which direction the breeze is blowing outside (no matter how minimal it may be), and then open a few windows strategically to try to get it flowing through the house from end-to-end or side-to-side.

 If the breeze alone isn't enough, apply some fan power.
-Even small tabletop fans, which can be had for $30 or so at Target and similar stores, can really whip the air around.
+Even small tabletop fans, which can be had for $30 or so at Amazon, can really whip the air around.
 Placing one facing in by the window where air is coming in, and one at an opposite window positioned to blow warm air out, can create a nice "wind tunnel" effect in pulling air through the house.

 This strategy can be especially effective at night when it is cooler.
-But then it's important to shut the windows when you leave for the day in the morning to keep the cooler air in and the warmth of the new day out.
+But then it's important to shut the windows when you leave for the day in the morning (around 5:00 a.m. is best) to keep the cooler air in and the warmth of the new day out.
 Keep blinds shut and curtains drawn, too, as sunlight pouring into the house only creates more heat.
 And remember that lights left on are not only wasting electricity — they're creating heat, as well.

 Ceiling fans also do a nice job of circulating air in the rooms you occupy most, and though they do require some up-front costs for installation they use only about 1/30th the electricity of a room air conditioner.